 Filmmaking

-This blog also features some higher def content as I develop my passion of filmmaking.
+This blog also features some higher def content as I developed my passion of filmmaking.
 I completed several courses in the Digital Video Production and Photography programs at Langara College in Vancouver.
 One of my films was shown at the Cannes festival in 2012.
 More recently, I wrote, directed and acted in a short film called “Robo Robert“.

 360 and VR 180 3D Cameras + Virtual Reality